 - A sort of Up to Eleven "South Africa" exploiting all the clichés and preceived stereotypes is developed in the Discworld fics of A.A.
 Pessimal.
 A character called Horst Lensen is introduced as a brash, opinionated and rather loud young man who somehow survives seven years at the Assassins' Guild School.
 He could be seen as a typical bro and boykie with a streak of zef in him.
 In the opinion of one compatriot, a pielkop, a bliksem and perhaps a draadtrekker.
 However, he has several Near-Death-Encounters in Gap Year Adventures, and grows up as a result.

 - Subverted by Hans Ruijterman from Slipping Between Worlds: Ruijterman is a Rhodesian who later moved to South Africa, but left when the rumblings against apartheid began.
 While he is nostalgic for the Rhodesia of his youth and resents being targeted by black politicians with a chip on their shoulder against whitey, he has nothing but respect for the black soldiers he served and serves with, frequently questions why black soldiers in Rhodesia and South Africa stayed loyal ("We gave them nothing to be loyal to") and was "encouraged" by BOSS to leave South Africa because of his "dangerously liberal" attitudes towards apartheid laws.
+And by "dangerously liberal", we mean "got pissed he couldn't have a drink with his black comrades, headed out into the townships to do just that, and incited a race riot when the police came to run him off."

 - Neill Blomkamp, being South African himself, has had personal experiences with these, and has cast Former Regime Personnel from The Apartheid Era as Dragons, Dragon Ascendants and Big Bads in all his films.